Meet our team of passionate changemakers and find out how they champion our movement in Minnesota.

 Jennifer Harmening Thiede

-Jennifer Harmening Thiede, Director of Advancement, leads all strategic communications, marketing, and brand building at Move Minnesota.
-She also oversees our fundraising and member engagement team.
-She brings a decade of nonprofit experience in multi-channel communications, editing, writing, media outreach, website management, design, social media, and event planning.
+Jennifer Harmening Thiede, Director of Communications and Organizing, is passionate about creating a just and sustainable future.
+Jennifer leads our strategic communications, marketing, and narrative change work at Move Minnesota.
+She also works collaboratively to plan and advance organizing strategies that build people power and further Move Minnesota’s advocacy goals.
+Jennifer brings a decade of nonprofit experience in multi-channel communications, editing, writing, advocacy campaigns, media outreach, website management, design, social media, and event planning.
 Previously, Jennifer worked in marketing, publicity, and sales for Milkweed Editions, and served as an editor and writer for Do It Green!
 Minnesota.
 Jennifer holds a B.A. in English from the University of St. Thomas.
 She loves her bike commute and her walkable neighborhood, and always looks forward to reading a good book on the bus.